waryjack/fiveparsecs/README.md

 I intend to leave openings for increased automation of the game regarding the procedural generation steps for each campaign turn, and resolution of combat, but the first step is getting a basic framework established.

+## Roadmap of Sorts

+Next up: Campaign Turn tracker (part of the *Crew* sheet): track the stages of your current Campaign Turn, including handling upkeep, crew tasks, job creation, and world details.
+Ideally, at the end of a campaign turn, you'll click "log this" and it will generate a new Journal entry for that campaign turn.

+Future: combat automation with target selection and hit resolving, casualty counts, battle events.

 ## Status

 * Minimally playable / usable